boeric/boeric.github.io/README.md

 See the project live [here](http://demo.boe.net:8080/), repo [here](https://github.com/boeric/infinite-scroll)

+## traffic-fines

+Interactive map that shows traffic fines across the US.
+The visualization was created for the Laywers' Committee for Civil Rights of the San Francisco Bay Area.
+The user can select one of three data series (Fines for Redlight, Stop sign and Speeding violations).
+By hovering over a state, an overlay shows the specific data to that state.
+As the user is moving the mouse over the map, the legend at the bottom shows each state's position.

+See the project live [here](https://www.lccr.com/programs/paying-poor-bias-disparity-californias-traffic-court-system/) (please scroll down to the map), repo [here](https://github.com/boeric/traffic-fines)

 ## event-hub

 The event-hub project demonstrates how to create a central event dispatcher in a web application.
 The system is comprised of three main components: a) server, b) client web app, c) analytics web app